 Dark experimentation would definitely explain the peculiar invisibility that they exhibit.
 At a distance, most slaves are invisible save for their white eyes and black smoke, making them vaguely resemble living humanity from afar.
 Their full bodies become visible when approached, so this power is seemingly innate.
 This is supported by them no longer radiating black smoke upon death, tying this power to their very lives.
 That said, they can apparently make themselves completely invisible at will, with no indication of their location.
 This is impossible to accomplish with light magic since total invisibility would mean eradicating one’s existence, but it may be possible with the spatial-bending properties associated with the Dark — making one indistinguishable from the surroundings is characteristic of darkness, after all.

 The blue bug pellets are a secret medicine that the slaves make, meaning that they are unlikely to be developed for the sake of the general populace.
 Rather, these magic-resistance pills are ingested by the slaves themselves.
 Coming in contact with their vomit burns our bodies blue the exact same as when attacked by sorcery.
 Regardless of whether their regurgitation is an intentional attack or a convenient bodily impulse, the fact magic power is in their stomach acid indicates that they are the ones consuming the magically-charged moon bugs.
 In short, the slaves medicate themselves in anticipation of magic attacks.
 Moreover, the evidence of ingestion is only seen with the physically-disabled slaves.
 They have clearly undergone very harsh treatment to have lost both their legs below the knee.
-More than likely, they are being abused by their sorcerer overlords, if not for experiments than certainly for punishments or entertainment.
+They are more than likely being abused by their sorcerer overlords, if not for experiments than certainly for punishments or entertainment.
 This is why the medicine is made secretly — so that their victimizers don’t realize that they are suffering less.

 Of course, the subhuman treatment of Irithyllian slaves isn’t limited to the physically debilitated.
 Their clothes are meager rags that barely cover the essentials along with heavy chains that weigh down their arms, hardly suitable dress for working outside in the snow.
 And although it is likely a side effect of their Hollow status, they are all emaciated, not to mention severely malnourished.
 One of the items derived from the Excrement-Covered Ashes are blue bug pellets, implying the ashen remains to have been one such slave.
 Another item that this slave carried was Blooming Purple Moss Clumps, which cures even deadly poisons.
 This is appropriate since the ashes are found in the sewers beneath Gwyndolin’s manor, sewers which can become a breeding ground for all manner of poisons.
 The slave intentionally came there prepared for such an outcome.
 Why?
 Just look at the excrement clutched tightly in his ashen hand.
 While the English description dramatizes it, the original nonetheless makes clear that the owner “loved” what he held.